STAYING AT A “MAISON D’HÔTE”

 What exactly is the Table d’hôte proposed by a Maison d’hôte?

-About one Maison d’hôte in four proposes a Table d’hôte and at Casa Murza there are two options.
-The simplest is for a two course dinner, mixed salad or main course followed by a dessert, at a table seating just your party.
-No reservation is required for this option.
-We find that our guests frequently wish to dine together and for these evenings a more elaborate menu is available of aperitif, starter, main course and dessert.
+About one Maison d’hôte in four proposes a Table d’hôte.
+We find that our guests frequently wish to dine together and for these evenings a menu is available of aperitif, starter, main course and dessert.
 A quarter-litre carafe of wine is also included.
 Everyone is seated at a large table resulting in a friendly and entertaining evening.
-For this option an advance reservation is required.
+An advance reservation is required.
 We will be very happy to give you more details when you arrive.

 For those rooms which have a private seating area, that is all of them except suite Magali, an occasional evening picnic is also a possibility.
 There is a shared refrigerator for keeping food fresh, but no cooking facilities.